-Have you noticed the changes in Facebook over the past couple years?
+Have you noticed how Facebook marketing has changed over the past few years?

 1. Optimize your Posting Times